PixelRifts/c-codebase/README.md

 It has a simple build script file.
 Just cd into the directory and run `build.bat` or `build.sh`!

-You need clang installed as I have not tested this with other compilers.
+You need clang OR MSVC installed as I have not tested this with gcc.
+AFAIK it should just work with gcc anyways.

 Linux is currently WIP

 ## TODOs